Publications of Charles Corbett

 Printed for Charles Corbett

 - Prosodia chirurgica: or, a memoria technica, calculated for the use of old practitioners, as well as young students in surgery.
-Being a lexicon; wherein all the terms of art are accounted for, ...
+Being a lexicon; wherein all the terms of art are accounted for, .
+The second edition..
 London: printed for Charles Corbett, and Richard Chandler, 1732.
 ESTC No. N12277.
 Grub Street ID 2285.

-- A general account and description of the island of Corsica: including a genuine relation of the late revolutions there, ...
-With authentic memoirs of Baron de Neuhoff, ...
-To which is prefix'd, a correct map of the whole island.
-London: printed for C. Corbett; and sold by J. Brindley; J. Robinson; and J. James, 1739.
+- A General account and description of the island of Corsica: Including a genuine relation of the late revolutions there, occasioned by the oppressions of the genoese.
+With authentic memoirs of Baron De Neuhoff, stiled Theodore I. King of Corsica: containing an exact narrative of his adventures and misfortunes, down to the present time.
+To which is prefix'd, a correct map of the whole Island.
+The second edition..
+London: Printed for C. Corbett, at Addison's Head, over-against St. Dunstan's Church, Fleet-Street; and sold by J. Brindley, in New Bond-Street; J. Robinson, next the one tun tavern in the Strand; and J. James, under the Royal-Exchange, 1739.
 ESTC No. N30660.
 Grub Street ID 19586.

 - Hemp.
 A poem.
 Humbly inscribed to the Honourable Martin Bladen, esq; one of His Majesty's commissioners of the Board of Trade and Plantation.
 London: printed for C. Corbett, over-against St. Dunstan's Church, Fleetstreet; and sold by E. Nutt, at the Royal Exchange; J. Chrichley, at Charing-Cross; and by the Booksellers of London and Westminster, M.DCC.XXXIX.
 [1739].
 ESTC No. N1122.
 Grub Street ID 1216.